-I love these cotton and linen tablecloths and dishcloths from Italy below.
+Cotton and linen tablecloths and dishcloths from Italy below.
 Le Bon Marché is essentially an expensive emporium filled with beautiful things.
-You don’t necessarily have to buy.
-Juste pour le plaisir des yeux, as the French say (just for the pleasure of the eyes).
+You don’t have to buy.
+You can just walk around and look Pour le plaisir des yeux, as the French say (for the pleasure of the eyes).

 Down to the Food Hall, called La Grande Epicerie, where an abundance of treats and delicacies are on display.
 I must admit that after writing about the Syrian refugees the other day, I felt slightly ashamed.
-Because we have so much.
+We have so much here.
 An embarrassment of riches.

 This fruit has three different names.
 Back home in Canada, I called them tangerines.
 Here they’re called clementines.
 And in the U.K., they call them satsumas.
 Another name is mandarin.
 Whatever you call them, winter wouldn’t be winter without them.
 Or without lychees, also a favorite wintertime fruit here, rich in antioxidant vitamin C and other essential nutrients.

-In my books, Christmas wouldn’t be Christmas without marzipan.
-Since childhood, when I found little marzipan pigs and fruit in my stocking, I’ve adored almond paste.
+Christmas wouldn’t be Christmas without marzipan.
+Since childhood, when I found marzipan pigs in my stocking, I’ve adored almond paste.

 Here’s the post on department stores that I wrote last year entitled Department stores in Paris, Chinese shoppers, and searching for a frying pan.